Help! The kids are home.

 You get to set the thermostat for your day.
 You also get to set the schedule.
 You’re the mom, and so you get to decide.
 Don’t let your kiddos badger you into giving in when you know what they need most.

 You’ll find that if you take the time to get in the mix and play with them, they will more easily entertain themselves later in the day.
+What they do with your participation can be a catalyst for coming up with their own ideas and activities.
 Try it.
 You’ll see.

 Another trick that worked for me was to promise I’d find work for them if they complained that they were “bored”.
 It’s amazing how the promise of a job to do got their creative juices flowing!

 Choose items from this list that fit your family.
 Mix them up and do what works for you.
-Not all of them are conducive to all ages and varied sizes of families.
-Tweak them to fit your style and your need.
+Not all of them are conducive to all ages and varied sizes of families, so tweak them to fit your style and your need.

 GO: Inside activities from A to Z.